MaddieFish/Echoes-of-the-Tides/README.md

-# Echoes-of-the-Tides
+# Echoes of the Tides
-Unity project for "Echoes of the Tides" VR 360 Video experience.
+ VR and 360 video experience.
+A Unity project.